 Measure and report on the success of your positive parenting activity.

-1. Support community organisations to collect success measures to determine the success of the positive parenting activity that they are delivering (see Section 4: Measure your success).
+1. Support community organisations to collect success measures to determine the success of the positive parenting activity that they are delivering (see Measuring Success).
 Consider doing follow-up with the community organisations you are working with and participants of the positive parenting activity to track their progress